Apply to Speak at WordSesh EMEA 2020!

 - Think of the audience first: what will they learn and why is it useful?

 - Be succinct in describing your talk.
-Try and capture the value of the material in 2-3 exciting sentences (there are plenty of great talk intros across WPSessions sessions).
+Try and capture the value of the material in 2-3 exciting sentences (there are plenty of great written introductions across WPSessions).

-- Think about practical application instead of concepts or ideas alone.
+- Think about practical application and case studies instead of concepts or ideas alone.

 - Create a two minute video pitch to further sell your idea.
 If you're not sure what to say you can share greater detail about your talk summary.
-This is entirely optional, please don't feel intimidated by it!
+This is entirely optional, but highly encouraged.
+Please don't feel intimidated by it, you'll do great!

 - Get amped up reading these inspiring posts: